 - This recipe needs yeast.
 Just be sure that the yeast you use is fast action yeast, which is the kind that people use to make bread.

 - Make sure you use lukewarm water to activate the yeast, not hot water which will kill it.

 - You have to let your batter rise and double in size, which is what makes them light and spongy.
-Trust me, you want to wait that little it extra.
+Trust me, you want to wait that little bit extra.

 One method is to scoop it with your hand (I grew up watching my grandmother do this) and pushing the dough off with your finger.
 Another is to put them in a bag, make a hole in the corner and squeeze out the amount you need.
 I tend to vary between the hand drop method and the scoop some batter up using metal spoon then using my hand or another spoon to push the batter of the first one.

 I have seen quite a few different versions of this.
-You can make some coconut Puff Puff, a cinnamon version, a chocolate version, a cinnamon, banana or fruit version and even savoury Puff Puff with spices and green.
+You can make some Coconut Puff Puff, Cinnamon Puff Puff, a chocolate version, a banana or fruit version and even savoury Puff Puff with spices and greens.
 Basically, if you like it, you can put it in the batter and you are good to go.

 African flavours – is the spot on my blog where I share traditional Sierra Leonean recipes, African recipes and African fusion recipes.